Online Retraining

 EMG Permutation Entropy Permutation entropy of the full-wave rectified EMG where the embedding delay equals 1, and m equals 4.
 A dynamic measure of regularity.

-EMG Spectral Entropy Shannon entropy of the normalised EMG power spectral density.
+EMG Spectral Entropy Shannon entropy of the normalized EMG Welch-averaged band power spectrum.

 EMG Complexity Lempel-Ziv Complexity of the full-wave rectified and binarised EMG.
 A measure of repeating sequences.